rclancyc/rclancyc.github.io/_projects/neuro.md

     \min_{\mathbf p,\mathbf q} \ \| \mathbf f (\mathbf p, \mathbf q) - \mathbf y  \|^2 =\min_{\mathbf p, \mathbf q} \ \|\mathbf A (\mathbf p) \, \mathbf q - \mathbf y  \|^2
 $$

 which is convex in $$\mathbf q$$ but not in $$\mathbf p$$.
-To address non-convexity, we break the problem into two parts as outlined in \cite{ilmoniemi2019brain}.
+To address non-convexity, we break the problem into two parts as outlined in _Brain Signals_[^5].
 First, we find a point that is in the global optimum's basin of attraction as a warm start, then employ an iterative nonlinear solver.

 For the warm start, we grid the variable $$\mathbf p$$ over the sphere's interior at $$K$$ locations.
 For each grid value of $$\mathbf p$$, the optimal value of $$\mathbf q$$ is easily found by solving an ordinary least squares problem, so $$\mathbf q$$ does not need to be discretized.
 In particular, at a fixed grid point $$\mathbf p = \mathbf p_k$$ with $$k \in\{1,\ldots,K\}$$, the optimal solution $$\mathbf q_k^*$$ to the above optimization problem is